bahrus/trans-render/README.md

 A suggestion for remembering the order these "arguments" come in -- Properties / Events / Attributes / Transform can be abbreviated as "peat."

-## Prop setting shortcut [TODO]
+## Prop setting shortcut [No test coverage]

-We mentioned earlier that if a css match maps to a string, we do the mostly likely thing one would want -- setting the textContent:
+We mentioned earlier that if a css match maps to a string, we do the most likely thing one would want -- setting the textContent:

 ```JavaScript
 const Transform = {